Jalen Green: 2023–24 season: Failed trade

+2024–25 season: Playoff debut

+On October 21, 2024, Green and the Rockets agreed to a three–year, $106 million contract extension.
+On November 27, 2024, Green put up 41 points in a 122–115 overtime win over the Philadelphia 76ers.

+On January 13, 2025, Green matched his career high with 42 points on 72.2% shooting from the field in a home game win against the Memphis Grizzlies.
+He joined Hakeem Olajuwon as the only two players in Rockets history to score 40+ points with at least 70% from the field.
+Green started all 82 games for Houston during the 2024–25 NBA season, averaging 21 points, 4.6 rebounds, and 3.4 assists.

+In Game 2 of the Rockets' first-round playoff series against the Golden State Warriors, Green scored 38 points, leading the Rockets to a 109–94 victory.
+He tied the Rockets franchise record for most three-pointers made in a playoff game with eight, matching performances by Chris Paul (vs. Utah, May 8, 2018) and Matt Maloney (at Seattle, May 11, 1997).
+Despite this standout game, Green faced criticism throughout the playoffs, averaging only 13.3 points per game while shooting 37% from the field and less than 30% from three-point range.

+Phoenix Suns (2025–present)

+On July 6, 2025, Green, alongside Dillon Brooks, Rasheer Fleming, and Khaman Maluach, was traded to the Phoenix Suns via a seven-team trade that sent Kevin Durant to the Rockets.

 National team career

 Green represents the United States internationally but has also shown interest in playing for the Philippines in the future due to his partial Filipino background.
 He made his national team debut for the United States at the 2017 FIBA Under-16 Americas Championship in Formosa, Argentina.
 In five games, he averaged 9.8 points, two rebounds, and one steal per game, helping his team win the gold medal.
 He was named MVP of the 2018 FIBA Under-17 Basketball World Cup in Argentina after averaging a team-high 15.7 points, 2.3 rebounds, and 1.7 assists per game and winning the gold medal.
 Green won another gold medal with the United States at the 2019 FIBA Under-19 Basketball World Cup in Heraklion, Greece.
 As the youngest member of his team, he averaged 10.1 points, 2.1 rebounds, and 1.7 steals per game.